lkumarra/ProtractorBDDFramework/readme.md

 ![Spec Report](./CarsGuide/SampleReport/ProjectStructure.JPG)

 1. **CarsGuide**

         Name of Project

 2. **Config**

         Contains configuration file for protractor which has the code for reporting browser and mail.

 3. **Features**

         Contains the Feature file

 4. **Hooks**

         Contains the Hooks for Screenshot on test failure.

 5. **Pages**

-    **Actions**
+	1.Actions

-        This Folder Contains the Actions class for every page.
+		This Folder Contains action class.

-    **Locators**
+	2.Locators

-        This Folder Contains the Locators Class for every page.
+		This Folder Contains Locators class.

-    **BasePage**
+	3.BasePage

-        This Folder Contains the Base Page.
+		This Folder Contains Base Page Class.

 6. **Steps**

         This folder contains the StepDefinitation file.

 7. **TestReports**

         All test reports will be generated in this folder.

 8. **TestSuite**

         This Folder contains the suite of Steps and Feature.

 9. **Utils**

         This Folder contains the Utility and PageFactory class.

 # Locators are kept like that:
 [![Locators](./CarsGuide/SampleReport/Locators.JPG)](https://github.com/lkumarra/ProtractorBDDFramework/blob/master/CarsGuide/Pages/Locators/CarsGuideHomePageLocators.ts)